nazmulsisil/single-page-portfolio-showcase/readme.md

 # These are the things I can do.
-You are allowed to take it from here and use for you
+You can take it from here and use for you if you need to